egnor/pivid/doc/protocol.md

 ## `/play` (POST) - set play script to control video output

-The
-[play script format documentation](script.js) describes the request body format.
+The request body must be a [play script](script.js) which becomes the server's operating play script.

 ### Successful response